 GIVING MINDFULNESS A TRY

-There are many ways to access information on mindfulness thanks to growing popularity and modern technology.
+There are many ways to access information on mindfulness, thanks to growing popularity and modern technology.
 While mindfulness is a helpful tool, there are many options for support while living with chronic pain.
 As a psychotherapist, I have had the opportunity to work with a number of people who are living with chronic pain.
 In my work, I encourage people to approach mindfulness with an open and inquisitive mind.
 Mindfulness has been an important tool I’ve used to help people manage the impacts of pain.
-It has been a privilege to accompany people on their journey towards actively participating in a life with chronic pain.
+It has been a privilege to accompany people on their journey toward actively participating in a life with chronic pain.
 If you’re living with pain, mindfulness could be a helpful tool for you.Amanda Neckar is a licensed clinical social worker in Behavioral Health in Eau Claire, Wisconsin.